nmathgithub/nmathgithub/README.md

 ## Internships

-### Data Engineering Intern, Principal Financial Group (May-July 2022) ###
+### 1. Data Engineering Intern, Principal Financial Group (May-July 2022) ###

 - Main Project

-*Implemented a workflow by utilizing AWS cloud infrastructure tools to calculate DORA Metrics (DevOps Research and Assesssments) and produce a dashboard in AWS Quicksight to help teams work more efficiently*
+*Implemented a workflow by utilizing **AWS cloud infrastructure tools to calculate DORA Metrics** (DevOps Research and Assesssments) and produce a dashboard in AWS Quicksight to help teams work more efficiently*

 *To accomplish this task, we worked with AWS CDK (in Python) and automated a workflow.
 We first wrote a chain of three lambdas and connected them via a StepFunction to extract relevant data from Github pull requests and Azure project/pipeline APIs.
 In the process, we validated the data (by using the pydantic library) and wrote the data to an S3 bucket.
 A new file in the S3 bucket would trigger a data transfer into DynamoDB (which itself was created by using AWS Glue), which was finally used to produce a dashboard in AWS Quicksight.*

 - Hackathon

 *Created a website as a demo for a Personalized Onboarding Experience in four days.
-This website was built using React.js & Node.js (hosted on AWS Amplify), which would take an individual's name & team as input and produce personalize webpages with relevant onboarding/installation information.
+This **website was built using React.js & Node.js (hosted on AWS Amplify)**, which would take an individual's name & team as input and produce personalize webpages with relevant onboarding/installation information.
 As part of this project, we also made sure to implement several layers of security by using AWS Cognito.*

-### Information Technology, Accelerated Career Track Intern, Bank of Oklahoma (May 2018-May 2019) ###
+### 2. Information Technology, Accelerated Career Track Intern, Bank of Oklahoma (May 2018-May 2019) ###

 **Service Management & Automatation Team**

-*Assisted the team in a company-wide release of ServiceNow, a service management tool from the beginning of the process to the Go-Live Phase and beyond.
+*Assisted the team in a **company-wide release of ServiceNow**, a service management tool from the beginning of the process to the Go-Live Phase and beyond.
 Specifically, I assisted in the discovery & documentation of ServiceNow Configuration Management Database (CMDB), wrote scripts for ServiceNow notifications, and debugged/tested issues with the interface*

 *The second project was part of the "Battle of the Interns," where a group of IT interns proposed a solution and provided a demo to company executives.
-We created a digital dashboard to streamline prospecting in the bank.
-In the process, I utilized SQL to explore the data and build visualization in R.*
+We **created a digital dashboard to streamline prospecting in the bank**.
+In the process, I utilized SQL to explore the data and build visualization in R & PowerBI.*

-### Information Technology, Accelerated Career Track Intern, Bank of Oklahoma (May 2017-August 2017) ###
+### 3. Information Technology, Accelerated Career Track Intern, Bank of Oklahoma (May 2017-August 2017) ###

 **Bank Data Warehouse & Salesforce Team**

-*Helped eliminiate techinical data by doing regression testing for Salesforce (in Apex language).
+* **Helped eliminiate techinical data by doing regression testing** for Salesforce (in Apex language).
 I provided value by increasing the test cases passed from 75% to 93% *

-*As part of the "Battle of the Interns" project", we interviewed several teams across the bank and gauged which teams needed a streamlined service management system.
-We wrote a 30-page white paper and presented our findings to company executives.
+*As part of the "Battle of the Interns" project", we **interviewed several teams across the bank** and gauged which teams needed a streamlined service management system.
+We **wrote a 30-page white paper and presented our findings** to company executives.
 The next year, the company implemented ServiceNow, and I was called back to work with the Service Management team. *

 ## Past Personal Projects
 One of my prior projects was proposing an alternative points system, implementing the idea into an algorithm, and communicate the data & findings with readers from the cricketing world.